lalena-co/aw-crapp-drizzle/README.md

 # `aw-crapp`

-A very-opinionated, `deadline-looming-oriented` React starter-kit.
+A very-opinionated, `looming-deadline-oriented` React starter-kit.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).